wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     admin=#
     ```

-    The `psql` command starts a PostgresSQL command session to appear in the terminal window, within this PostgresSQL command session
+    The `psql` command starts a PostgresSQL command session which appears in the terminal window, within this PostgresSQL command session
     type the following Postgres commands...

+    ```
-    `admin=# ALTER USER  postgres  WITH PASSWORD 'admin37+';
+    admin=# ALTER USER  postgres  WITH PASSWORD 'admin37+';
     ALTER ROLE
     admin=# \du
                                        List of roles